-Vancouver, B.C. - The Vancouver Canucks Communications department is proud to announce a new program called The Botchford Project, sponsored by The Athletic, honouring the legacy of the late Jason Botchford.
+Vancouver, B.C. - The Vancouver Canucks Communications department is proud to continue with The Botchford Project, a program sponsored by The Athletic, for a second consecutive season to honour the legacy of the late Jason Botchford.

-The Botchford Project awards a mentorship experience to 10 aspiring writers this hockey season.
-Each recipient will work under the guidance of a member of Vancouver's sports media, report on a Canucks game live from Rogers Arena and publish a paid article on .
+During its inaugural season in 2019.20, The Botchford Project awarded a mentorship experience to nine aspiring writers, where each recipient had the opportunity to work under the guidance of a member of Vancouver's sports media and report on a Canucks game live from Rogers Arena.

 "Jason was a very talented journalist who covered the Canucks for 14 years with passion and energy," said Chris Brumwell, VP Communications, Fan and Community Engagement.
 "He felt strongly about mentoring young writers and dedicated countless hours to the next generation of journalists who were trying to break into the industry.
 With the support of many of Vancouver's sports media, we want to celebrate the spirit of mentorship through The Botchford Project, just as Jason did with so many young writers throughout his career."